saabmarine/crimedb/README.md

 MP for CS 165
 crimedb

 =======

 Technology used/required:
-   -PostgreSQL 9.3
+   - PostgreSQL 9.3
-   -Python 3.3
+   - Python 3.3
-   -Django 1.6
+   - Django 1.6

    (files already included)
-   -JQuery 1.11
+   - JQuery 1.11
-   -Bootstrap 3
+   - Bootstrap 3
-   -Chartkick
+   - Chartkick

 =========================

 To pre-populate the database:
    Create database
    1) Create a database named 'crimedb' with password 'password' and set owner as 'postgres'.

    Creat tables for database
    2) Run cmd and go to the directory of the project.
    3) Run 'python manage.py syncdb'.
 This should automatically create the required tables.
    4) Create your superuser

    Run script for data
    5) Still in the project directory, run 'python manage.py shell'.
    6) In the python shell, 'from crime import populatedb'
    7) Then run 'populatedb.populate()'
    8) Wait for the script to finish and your database has been pre-populated

    Generated data
 There should be: